uber-research/ape-x/README.md

 [1] [Distributed Prioritized Experience Replay](https://arxiv.org/abs/1803.00933)

 Our code is based off of code from OpenAI baselines.
 The original code and related paper from OpenAI can be found [here](https://github.com/openai/baselines).
-Their implementation of DQN was modified to use tensorflow custom ops.
+Their implementation of DQN was modified to use Tensorflow custom ops.

 Although Ape-X was originally a distributed algorithm, this implementation was meant to maximize throughput on a single machine.
 It was optimized for 2 GPUs (data gathering + optimization) but could be modified to use only one.
 With 2 GPUs and 20~40 CPUs you should be able to achieve human median performance in about 2 hours.